 Though many of the packs in the review can be rigged to carry an ice axe, this is one of only a few models with a built-in ice axe loop.
 However, it can only comfortably hold one ice axe, limiting its alpine utility.
 It also lacks practical external carry options.
 Though the eight pocket daisy chain can be used to attach things to the pack, it is challenging to meaningfully secure those items.

 Some of the suspension system's qualities on this pack make evaluating its comfort difficult.
 The ventilated shoulder straps are more breathable than any of the others we tried, but they're also thin, offer little padding when carrying a heavy load and easily roll and twist.
 Although we like that its foam back panel is removable, the foam is flimsy and not very useful as a 'sit pad', as REI suggests.

 When actually on the rock (and if loads were modest) our testers think this pack is quite comfortable.
 Many didn't notice they had it on - under those circumstances.
 Overall, this award winner is comfortable with small, malleable, loads but can get unpleasant when asked to carry anything heavy or pointy.

 The biggest reason to consider the Flash is the price tag.
-At $40, it's less than half the price of many of the other packs in this review.
+It's less than half the price of many of the other packs in this review.
 We've even seen this pack on sale for as low as $25.
 Let your climbing habits guide your purchasing decision though.
 Many climbers don't climb multi-pitch routes all that frequently, and when they do, they usually don't carry a pack every time.
 We also know most climbers hate chimneys and avoid hauling at all costs.
-Therefore, most shoppers probably don't need a pack as strong as the $79 Patagonia Linked.
+Therefore, many shoppers probably don't need a pack as strong as some of the high-end options.
 Try to calculate how often you will use a climbing daypack and whether it's worth spending the extra money for a premium bag, or saving it on the functional but delicate Flash.

 — Ian McEleney